srvk/DiViMe/docs/source/instructions_for_contributors.md

 5. All tools should read in all .wav files inside data/ and, optionally, associated annotation files, which are in rttm format.

 6. All tools should write into the data/ folder an annotation file for each .wav file; this annotation file should respect the rttm format.

+6. Your tool may generate two types of ancillary files: Intermediary representation files, such as features extracted from the wav files; and log files, with detailed information of what was done and how.
+Intermediary representation files should be deleted.
+Log files may be stored in the temp/ folder, which will only be accessible from within the VM, and should be deleted if they are large (>5MB).
+As a reminder, our target user may not be technically advanced, and thus including long technical logs may do more to confuse than to help.

 7. For all annotations, we are using the following rttm format throughout (From NIST's 2009 eval plan https://web.archive.org/web/20170119114252/http://www.itl.nist.gov/iad/mig/tests/rt/2009/docs/rt09-meeting-eval-plan-v2.pdf):